■Foils – Aluminium blister

 Highlights of the three-dimensional inspection SPECTRA 3D

-- High-resolution, laser-based vision system for the inspection of film geometry
+- High-resolution, laser-based vision system for the inspection of blister geometry

 - The geometry of the objects to be inspected is illuminated by a laser.
 The resulting image is captured by a high-resolution 3D line scan camera.
 The camera image is processed and digitised.
 The digital signal is then processed and evaluated.